fhfuih/portfolio/content/posts/v-gather/index.md

 {{< figure src="v-gather.jpg" alt="V Gather Artwork" >}}

-## Introduction
+## Project Info

-We have been required to use [Mozilla Hubs](https://hubs.mozilla.com/) to hold meetings for all of our course projects.
-In this project, we need to reflect on our experiences with Mozilla Hubs and focus on one of the three topics:
+This is the third project of COMP4461: Human-Computer Interaction at the Hong Kong University of Science and Technology.
+Previously in this course, we are required to [Mozilla Hubs](https://hubs.mozilla.com/) to hold meetings for all of our course projects.
+And for this project, we are assigned the theme of Social VR.
+We need to reflect on our experiences with Mozilla Hubs and focus on one of the three topics:

 1. Improving Social VR experiences for future group collaborations
 2. Designing Social VR experiences for some other future scenario
 3. Proposing a better alternative solution to Social VR for a given scenario

-And this is how we end up with V Gather, a Social VR solution for online ice-breaking and gathering events that maximizes liveliness and minimize awkwardness.
+Looking at the third topic, we end up with V Gather, our Social VR solution for online ice-breaking and gathering events that maximizes liveliness and minimize awkwardness.

 ## Qualitative Analysis